electrongonewild/Playing-with-STM32MP157-Discovery-Kit/can/README.md

 CAN  stands for Controller Area network.
 It is an Asynchronous serial communication protocol introduced in 1986 by Robert Bosch.
 CAN protocol is a message based protocol not address based means transmitted data is available for all nodes and its receiver’s choice to receive data or not.<br>
 In this project, we are going to see the following using STM32MP157x-DK1/2:
-* Make changes to device tree to configure fdcan pins for CAN communication
+* Make changes in device tree to configure fdcan pins for CAN communication
 * Flash autorun CAN config files on startup
 * Use ```SocketCAN```  module to send and receive CAN frames using can-utils
 * Send and receive CAN frames using ```python-can```